edwinans/pezos/README.md

 `python src/main.py`

-To run it into dev mode and interact with the software, you can use the option -demo to do so run
+To run it into dev mode and interact with the software, you can use the option demo to do so run

 `python src/main.py demo`